linkerd/linkerd/linkerd/docs/protocol-h2.md

 Key | Default Value | Description
 --- | ------------- | -----------
-header | `:path` | The name of the header to extract a token from.
+header | `:authority` | The name of the header to extract a token from.
 If there are multiple headers with this name, the last one is used.

 #### Namer Path Parameters: